j00sebox/RocketEngine/README.md

 ## Description:

-A 3D engine built for the NDS.
+A 3D game engine built for the NDS.

 This is an implementation of a scene graph engine that uses the homebrew version of the Nitendo DS's SDK, libnds.